-The turrets and "faux" medieval castle built by mad King Ludwig in the late 19th century is one of the most famous attractions in southern Germany.
-This is truly a predecessor of Disney-style castles, which have captured the imagination of children for a century and a half.
-We'll pedal or walk to the castle for a 35 minute guided visit.
-After our visit we'll suggest a ride that allows you the best photo opportunities of this and the second castle in nearby Hohenschwangau.
-If you prefer not to ride today, we'll provide shuttles to the castles.

-Lodging: Hotel Fischer am See

 The "faux" medieval Neuschwanstein Castle was built by mad King Ludwig in the late 19th century and is one of the most famous attractions in southern Germany.
 A predecessor and inspiration for the Disney-style castles that have captured the imagination of children for a century and a half.
 We'll pedal or walk to the castle for a 35 minute guided visit.
 After our visit we'll ride to the bustling town of Füssen and then cross the border into Austria to Heiterwang, a small village in the Alps.
 Our hotel tonight is beautifully situated next to a crystal clear lake.

 Lodging: Hotel Fischer am See